Guide to the best spring break destinations in Wisconsin for families, couples and adventurous nature lovers

 Book here the best vacation rentals in Sheboygan, WI

 - Best Thing to do: Milwaukee Food Tour

 - Accommodation Options: The Pfister Hotel **** is a true legend in town, while the Schuster Mansion Bed & Breakfast ***** is probably the most scenic option.
-For Airbnb fans, this historic house is only a short walk from a scenic park and this studio is perfect for budget and solo travelers.
+For Airbnb fans, this historic house is only a short walk from a scenic park.
 You can also check out my guide on where to stay in Milwaukee.